dmartin4506/LearningSpotifyWebAPI/README.md

 from there you should be able to open the local host url running

 1) make sure to use the Dev Dashboard to get the client ID and secret
+2) edit settings in dashboard to set the redirect URI